ada-ac2/swap-meet/README.md

 In Wave 7 we will add three methods to the `Vendor` class, `display_inventory`, `swap_by_id`, and `choose_and_swap_items`.

 - `Vendor`s have a method named `display_inventory`, which will print a list of the items in their inventory.
-  - It takes one optional argument, a string representing a category, that should default to an empty string
+  - The method takes one optional argument, a string representing a category, that should default to an empty string
   - If a category is passed as a parameter, only items of that category will be displayed
   - If no category is passed, the entire inventory is displayed
-  - When an item is displayed, we should print a description of the item that includes the id
+  - When an item is displayed, the method should print a description of the item that includes the id
   - If a `Vendor` has an empty inventory, or no items that match the category parameter, the string "No inventory to display." should be printed

 - `Vendor`s have a method named `swap_by_id`
-  - It takes 3 arguments:
+  - The method takes 3 arguments:
     1. `other`, which represents another `Vendor` instance to trade with
     2. an integer (`my_item_id`), representing the `id` of the item this `Vendor` instance plans to give
     3. an integer (`their_item_id`), representing the `id` of the item the friend `Vendor` plans to give
   - The item with an `id` of `my_item_id` in my inventory is swapped with the item with `their_item_id` in the friend `Vendor`'s inventory
-    - It returns True
+    - The method returns True
-    - If the `Vendor` has no item with an `id` matching `my_item_id`, swapping does not happen, and it returns `False`
+    - If the `Vendor` has no item with an `id` matching `my_item_id`, swapping does not happen, and the method returns `False`
-    - If `other` has no item with an `id` matching `their_item_id`, swapping does not happen, and it returns `False`
+    - If `other` has no item with an `id` matching `their_item_id`, swapping does not happen, and the method returns `False`

 - `Vendor`s have a method named `choose_and_swap_items`, which will let people display their inventory and choose which items to swap by their `id`s.
-  - It takes 2 arguments:
+  - The method takes 2 arguments:
     1. `other`, which represents another `Vendor` instance to trade with
     2. `category`, an optional parameter which is a string representing a category.
 Should default to an empty string.
   - The function will list the inventories for both the calling `Vendor` instance and the `Vendor` parameter `other`
     - If a category is passed as a parameter, only items of that category will be displayed by each `Vendor`
     - When listing an inventory, we should display a description of the items which includes their `id`
   - After listing the inventories, the user will be prompted to provide 2 pieces of input:
-    1. The `id` of an item from the calling `Vendor` instance we want to swap
+    1. The `id` of an item from the calling `Vendor` instance the user wants to swap
-    2. The `id` of an item from `other` we want to swap
+    2. The `id` of an item from the `other` `Vendor` instance the user wants to swap
   - Once the user provides input, the items should be swapped
-    - It returns True if a swap occurs
+    - The method returns True if a swap occurs
-    - If the `Vendor` has no item with an `id` matching the user's first input, swapping does not happen, and it returns `False`
+    - If the `Vendor` has no item with an `id` matching the user's first input, swapping does not happen, and the method returns `False`
-    - If `other` has no item with an `id` matching the user's second input, swapping does not happen, and it returns `False`
+    - If `other` has no item with an `id` matching the user's second input, swapping does not happen, and the method returns `False`

 ## Optional Enhancements